t-0hmura/orca-mlips/README.md

 This implementation follows the solvent-correction approach described in:
 Zhang, C., Leforestier, B., Besnard, C., & Mazet, C. (2025).
 Pd-catalyzed regiodivergent arylation of cyclic allylboronates.
 Chemical Science, 16, 22656-22665. https://doi.org/10.1039/d5sc07577g

-When you describe this correction in a paper, you can use:
+If citing this correction in a paper, you can use the following:
 `Implicit solvent effects were accounted for by integrating the ALPB [or CPCM-X] solvation model from the xtb package as an additional correction to UMA-generated energies, gradients, and Hessians.`

 **Note:** `--solvent-model cpcmx` (CPCM-X) requires xTB built from source with `-DWITH_CPCMX=ON`.
 The conda-forge `xtb` package does not include CPCM-X support.
 See `SOLVENT_EFFECTS.md` for build instructions.